-Before you get started building a point of sale integration, you will need to choose an integration architecture.
-This will determine how your integration connects to the Adyen payments platform.
+Before you start building a point of sale integration, you need to choose an integration architecture.
+This determines how your integration connects to the Adyen payments platform.

 We offer two integration architectures for our Terminal API: